watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 Deploying multiple instances of the same network service function in an SRv6 domain enables the implementation of Service Function Chaining as a multipath.
 In such scenarios, stateful network service functions like FW or NAT MUST establish state-sharing mechanisms among SRv6 Service Function Nodes.
-Additionally, Service Segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing anycast SIDs.
+Additionally, Service Segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing Anycast-SIDs.

 ## End.AN-based Service Segment Provisioning
 By utilizing End.AN at an SR segment endpoint node, End.AN can be realized for providing Service Segments natively in SRv6.
 Simultaneously, this enables the provisioning of network service functions at any location based on customer demand within the SR domain.

 Functions with the same role MAY be assigned as the same Service Segment within the SR domain.
-By using Anycast SIDs, multiple nodes can be grouped as part of the same Service Segment.
+By using Anycast-SIDs, multiple nodes can be grouped as part of the same Service Segment.

 End.AN MAY have optional arguments that can be passed as parameters to bound network service functions.

 ### Anycast Segment
-The concept of the Anycast Segment is introduced in {{!RFC8402}}.
+The concept of the Anycast segment is introduced in {{!RFC8402}}.
 It is permissible to configure the same network service function segment as the same Anycast segment.
 In such cases, the state between network service functions MUST be shared mutually.

 ### When a Network Service Function Goes Down